Youth

 How many advisors sit on the Committee?

-The Indigenous Advisory Committee currently consists of five individuals.
+The Indigenous Advisory Committee currently consists of six individuals.
 You can read about their work here.

 How many Indigenous Youth Fund grants does the Foundation intend to make through the current call for applications?